madhan-gunapati/smart-todo-fullstack/README.md

 -> check the server response from postman  <br/>
 request : POST http://localhost:8000/tasks </br>

-you will get the saved tasks
+you will get the saved tasks <br/>

+-> make sure LM studio server is running at http://127.0.0.1:1234 to get the AI suggestions

 # API documentation: